Hopsan/hopsan/README.md

 Hopsan is a cross-platform supported application and it should be possible to build on most GNU/Linux based distributions, Microsoft Windows (using MinGW) and Apple macOS.
-*macOS building is not supported out of the box yet.*

 **Note!** See the developer documentation for detailed instructions. https://flumes.iei.liu.se/hopsan/docs/latest/html/page_hopsandevelopment.html